Skip to main content

 Plans for the evaluation of the teaching staff in the civil service must include the following characteristics:

-• include the aims and assessment criteria, as well as the way in which teachers, the educational community and the administration participate in the evaluation process;
+• to include the aims and assessment criteria, as well as the way in which teachers, the educational community and the administration participate in the evaluation process;

-• establish the necessary procedures so that the results of these assessments, together with in-service training, research and innovation activities, are taken into account in competitions for transfers and career advancement.
+• to establish the necessary procedures so that the results of these assessments, together with in-service training, research and innovation activities, are taken into account in competitions for transfers and career advancement.

 Evaluation in the vocational training system